micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 Push the reset button while connecting the USB power supply.

-The top-left blue LED will blink, first slowly and after 4 seconds sightly faster, now it is in DFU programming mode.
+The top-left blue LED blinks, first slowly and after 4 seconds sightly faster, now it is in DFU programming mode.
 Check it with `lsusb`:
 ```bash
 Bus 001 Device 051: ID 0483:df11 STMicroelectronics STM Device in DFU Mode
 ```